akshiv/phys408FourierOptics/LabNoteBook.md

 2. Which object will give the best visibility of the “dark-field image” effect?
 Justify your answer

 In our opinion the razor blade with a plastic wedge glued to it provides the best dark field image.
-This is because the dark field illuminates everything except the triangle shape, which is the only visible shape in the normal image.
+This is because the dark field illuminates triangle shape, which is invisible in the normal image.
+The dark field image cl

 ## Day 2 2018 03 13
 ### Character Recognition, Phase-Contrasting and Diffraction: